trezzuri/erpnext-docs/docs/en/accounts/promotional-scheme.md

 So, the Supplier wants to apply the discount on products Britannia Cake 5 Rs, Britannia Cake 10 Rs only if his Customers have purchased 15 quantities of any product or sum of both products.

-To configure this in ERPNext the steps are as follows:
+To configure this in SOMA the steps are as follows:

 1. Set Apply On as Item Code.